morteza-shahrabi-farahani/golang-exercises/mastering-go/Notes/Chapter-8/Notes.md

 ```

 Here, we store the parameters of the HTTP server in the http.Server structure and use our own http.NewServeMux() instead of the default one.
+The HandlerFunc type is an adapter to allow the use of ordinary functions as HTTP handlers.
+If f is a function with the appropriate signature, HandlerFunc(f) is a [Handler] that calls f.

 ```
 err = s.ListenAndServe()